bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 It's just something you create in the same way you may create a Bitcoin address and use that as an identifier.
 Right now the tower is being offered using two different endpoints.
 One is a HTTP slash HTTPS interface, so that's kind of like if you want to use GlueNet, but we also offer a Tor interface.
-So By using Tor and not linking your ID to anything related to you, you could decouple your node and your channels from your Tower client identifier.
+So by using Tor and not linking your ID to anything related to you, you could decouple your node and your channels from your tower client identifier.
 That's on one place.
-On the other place, the Tower doesn't know anything about node IDs.
+On the other place, the tower doesn't know anything about node IDs.
 Again, first because the user is identified using a different identifier.
 It doesn't know anything about channel IDs.
 So all the information being shared between clients and towers is done under this subscription umbrella with ephemeral IDs and there's no distinction between different channels so like all the data goes in the same direction.
 If you're reusing the exact same key for different nodes you can just like you dump that and you import it in another node.
 The tower doesn't have any way of telling.
 Well, it may if you're using ClearNet, because it may be able to see that you're sending that using two different IPs, but if you're using Tor, then there's no way.